Kodiaks Vote

 - Research the candidates and propositions (both locally and nationally) and determine which vote you think is the better option:

-- 2024 Washington State Voter Pamphlet (election guides) were mailed out on October 11th, 2024
+- 2025 Washington State Voter Pamphlet (election guides) residential delivery is October 6 through 10.

 - Description of elected offices - learn about qualifications and responsibilities for federal and state offices